KannAnuragh/KannAnuragh/README.md

 - 👋 Hi, I’m @KannAnuragh
-- 👀 I’m interested in Web development and other stuffs
+- 👀 I’m interested in getting money
-- 🌱 I’m currently learning css and javascript
+- 🌱 I’m currently looking for money
-- 💞️ I’m looking to collaborate on noone for now
+- 💞️ I’m looking to get some money

 <!---
 KannAnuragh/KannAnuragh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.